GiorgosXonikis/django-rest-api-prototype/README.md

 # django-rest-api

-A Django REST Api ready for deployment.
+A Django REST API ready for deployment

 Contains:
 Devops: